untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 ## Maintainer Responsibilities

-The Untold Engine is guided by a clear vision: **clarity, performance, and creativity**.
+The Untold Engine is guided by a clear vision: To be a stable, performant, and developer-friendly 3D engine that empowers creativity, removes friction, and makes game development feel effortless.

+## Guiding Principles

+To achieve this vision, we follow these principles:

+- The engine strives to remain stable and crash-free.
+- The codebase is backed by unit tests.
+- We profile continuously to prevent regressions (visual and performance).
+- The API must remain clear and user-friendly.
+- We always think about the developer first—removing friction so they can focus on their games.

-As the maintainer, my primary focus is to ensure the project stays true to this vision while remaining stable, performant, and approachable.
+As the maintainer, my primary focus is to ensure the project stays true to this vision.

 ### What I Focus On
 - **Performance** → keeping the renderer and systems lean, efficient, and optimized for Apple hardware.